 Our primary aim in this work is to characterize qualities of texts that contribute to them being categorized as ``slop.''
 Such factors may explain instances where humans mistakenly characterize human-written text as AI-generated, and ``slop'' might provide an explainable metric that accounts for binary preferences between texts collected from human annotators.
 We apply principles from measurement theory to conceptualize and operationalize a definition of ``slop'' \citep{bandalos2018measurement}.
 We aim to provide language for articulating style and components of bothersome LLM-generated text, while also providing a framework for measuring such aspects.

 Our main contributions are as follows: We first \textbf{introduce a working definition and taxonomy of ``slop''} and map each dimension to automatic metrics where possible (\S\ref{sec:defn}).
 To validate this framework, we collect \textbf{span-level annotations from expert writers over 150 news articles and 100 question-answering passages} to provide a fine-grained analysis of slop indicators (\S\ref{sec:measuring}).
 Although binary assessments of ``slop'' vary across individuals, we show that \textbf{our taxonomy helps explain which latent qualities (e.g., coherence, relevance, structural features) contribute most to these judgments} (\S\ref{sec:results}).

-We also find that the strength of latent qualities vary based on domain, and that \textbf{our taxonomy provides a useful framework for assessing quality under different tasks} (\S\ref{sec:results}).
+We also find that the strength of latent qualities vary based on domain, and that \textbf{our taxonomy provides a useful framework for guiding quality assessment under different tasks}(\S\ref{sec:results}).
 For axes that lack adequate automatic measurements (e.g., relevance, coherence, fluency), we find that \textbf{standard text metrics fail to capture annotator preferences. } Finally, we show that capable reasoning \textbf{LLMs also fail to reliably extract and identify ``slop'' in text} (\S\ref{sec:auto_slop}).
 We provide the annotation guidelines and data at \url{https://github.com/cshaib/slop}.